c0-lt/Voting-DApp/README.md

 - The smart contract (Voting.sol) has been commented.
 - The Dos Gas Limit on the number of proposals has been patched with a require to limit proposals up to a 100.
-- Deployment of the smart contract on Goerli testnet
+- Deployment of the smart contract on Goerli testnet.
-- Deployment of the frontend on Vercel PaaS
+- Deployment of the frontend on Vercel PaaS.
-- Explain the complete voting workflow from admin & voter perspective in a video : TODO
+- Explain the complete voting workflow from admin & voter perspective in a video [here](https://www.loom.com/share/e8f4d51a36e4441fba0a6c1df460bad6).

 ## Disclaimer